 - Soak in a warm bath for 10 to 20 minutes several times a day to relax the butt muscles.

 This should heal most anal fissures over a few weeks or months.

 What if My Anal Fissures Don’t Go Away?

 Anal fissures can be classified as chronic lasting more than 8 weeks or acute if it’s a recent occurrence.
-Neither are ideal but the chronic anal fissures may create swelling and you may grow an external lump called a skin tag (which we have to say is a horrible name).
+Neither is ideal but the chronic anal fissures may create swelling and you may grow an external lump called a skin tag (which we have to say is a horrible name).
 Chronic anal fissures may also cause extra internal tissue inside the anus called a hypertrophied papilla.

 How Fiber Can Help with Constipation?

 ABC Network / Via media.giphy.com

 One of the easiest ways to stop constipation today is with your diet.
 As we mentioned earlier, increasing your fiber intake can help prevent constipation.
 Fiber helps both in softening and bulking up the stool so it’s easier for our body to release it.
 Soluble fiber absorbs water, turns it into a gel, and slows digestion.
 Insoluble fiber bulks up the stool making it easier to pass when experiencing constipation.